api3dao/vitepress-docs/docs/guides/airnode/quick-start-gcp/index.md

 deployment of the Airnode successful.
 These changes are needed to supply a GCP project ID, a chain provider url, a gateway key, and a mnemonic.

+If you've used ChainAPI to integrate your Airnode, extract the zip file and use that as the project directory.

 ## 2. Install Prerequisites

 Install the